DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresense-Vision/Spresense-VisionModel_SdCard/README.md

   When the model runs on the *Sony* Spresense using an *EdgeImpulse* deployed *Arduino* library the Model seems to be having trouble recognizing screw objects in a repeatable manner.
-  Every now and then it will recognize a screw as an object in an image.
-Even more rarely does it recognize 2 screws in the same image when 2 screws are present.
+  Every now and then it will recognize a screw as an object in an image and save it as a BMP with BB centroid.
+Even more rarely does it recognize
+  2 screws in the same image when 2 screws are present.
   At times it will recognize 1 of the 2 screws present in the frame.
-  The Training shows F1=100% accuarcy.
-The Test dataset shows F1=90% accuarcy.
-  [EdgeImpulse Studio Project ID: 173213, Spresese FOMO Screws]
+  The EI Studio Training shows F1=100% accuarcy and the Test dataset shows F1=90% accuarcy.
+[See EdgeImpulse Studio Project ID: 173213, Spresese FOMO Screws.]

   This program is intended to save the image that got FOMOed so that we can see where the Classifier drew centroid of the bounding boxes.
 The code is optimized to save the images as grayscale BMPs and does not handle color BMPs.
-If you want to save color BMPs, see this [code](http://need link) that can handle grayscale _and_ color BMPs but is more compilcated than it needs to be in that it contains many compiler directives and additional code so that it can handle either case.
+If you want to save color BMPs, see this [code](https://github.com/DeveloperMarcial/Edge_Impulse/tree/trunk/Arduino_EdgeImpulse/Sony_Spresense/Spresense-Vision/Spresense-CameraToSdCardAsBMP) that can handle grayscale _and_ color BMPs but is more compilcated than it needs to be in that it contains many compiler directives and additional code so that it can handle either case.

   _Case 2: EdgeImpulse Firmware_

-  Confusingly when the *Sony* Spresense is flashed with the *EdgeImpulse* Spresense firmware, connected to the *EI* Studio, and then a Live Classification is run, the results in the *EI* Studio are always correct, aka, recognizing 1 screw when 1 screw is present, or recognizing 2 screws when 2 screws are present, or recognizing 3 screw when 3 screws are present with a F1 score of 90% or better.
+  Confusingly, when the *Sony* Spresense is flashed with the *EdgeImpulse* Spresense firmware, connected to the *EI* Studio, and then a Live Classification is run, the results in the *EI* Studio are always correct, aka, recognizing 1 screw when 1 screw is present, or recognizing 2 screws when 2 screws are present, or recognizing 3 screw when 3 screws are present with a F1 score of 90% or better.